ketan-cloverinfotech/jfrog_artifactory/What is JFrog Artifactory.md

-## Response:
-Thought about JFrog Artifactory for 6 seconds

 **What is JFrog Artifactory?**
 JFrog Artifactory is like a library for all the “finished products” of your software projects.
 In software development, you create “artifacts” (such as files, libraries, Docker images, or other packages).
 Artifactory is a tool that helps you store, manage, and retrieve these artifacts in a centralized place.